appacademy-prep-work/appacademy-prep-work.github.io/_includes/interviews/non-tech.md

 # Next Step: Non-Tech Interview

 ## Overview
 This interview is an opportunity to learn more about you.
 We are looking for candidates who have the skills necessary to persist through the rigor of App Academy, positively contribute to their cohorts, and succeed in the job search.
-This interview is conducted via [Zoom][zoom], requires a steady internet connection and functional webcam, and is recorded for evaluation and quality assurance purposes.
+This 25-minute interview is conducted via [Zoom][zoom], requires a steady internet connection and functional webcam, and is recorded for evaluation and quality assurance purposes.
+Most interviews are conducted by recent App Academy graduates, who are in the process of finding their first full-time software engineering job.
 Read on to learn about how we evaluate interviews and how you can best prepare.

 ## What We are Looking For